KolbyML/trin/portal-bridge/README.md

 - `"--mode single:b100"`: backfill, always beginning from block #0 until the specified block (#100)
 - `"--mode single:r50-100"`: backfill, gossips state diffs for blocks in #50-#100 range (inclusive)
 - `"--mode snapshot:1000000"`: gossips a state snapshot at the respective block, in this example the state snapshot at block 1,000,000 will be gossiped.
-This mode is only used for the State Network.
+- `"--mode snapshot:random_slice:1000000:10"`: gossips a randoms slice of the state snapshot at the respective block, in this example the state snapshot at block 1,000,000 will be gossiped.
+It will choose to gossip random slices of the state, in this example it will split the trie into 10 gossipible counts.

 ### Subnetwork configuration